About Forget-Me-Not Preschool

 Tanya helped to start and build up Sweet Peas Waldorf Preschool in Kirkland where she was lead and co-teacher for four years.
 She always dreamed of starting her own Waldorf pre-school and has initiated this in Forget-Me-Not Preschool!

 Tanya has a love for puppetry with its imaginative and therapeutic qualities and has put on many shows for children and parents.
 She is a member of the North American Association for the Renewal of Puppetry Arts and a puppeteer at Willow Branch Puppet Theater in Seattle.
-Her husband has been a Waldorf class teacher for 34 years and is currently a class teacher at Bright Water School in Seattle.
+Her husband has been a Waldorf class teacher for 35 years and recently retired as a class teacher at the Bright Water Waldorf School in Seattle.